 If your Recovery Services vault and VM have different resource groups, make sure you have write permissions in the resource group for the Recovery Services vault.

 Does an on-demand backup job use the same retention schedule as scheduled backups?

 No. Specify the retention range for an on-demand backup job.
 By default, it's retained for 30 days when triggered from the portal.

 I recently enabled Azure Disk Encryption on some VMs.
 Will my backups continue to work?

-Provide permissions for Azure Backup to access Key Vault.
+Provide permissions for Azure Backup to access the Key Vault.
 Specify the permissions in PowerShell as described in the Enable backup section in the Azure Backup PowerShell documentation.

 I migrated VM disks to managed disks.
 Will my backups continue to work?

 Yes, backups work seamlessly.
 There's no need to reconfigure anything.

 Why can't I see my VM in the Configure Backup wizard?